CISSP-Study-Resources

 • 5.4.5 Attribute Based Access Control (ABAC)

-• Attribute-Based Access Control (ABAC): an access control paradigm where access rights are granted to users with policies that combine attributes together
+• Attribute-Based Access Control (ABAC): an advanced implementation of a rule-based access model, applying rules based on attributes; an access control paradigm where access rights are granted to users with policies that combine attributes together

 • A key characteristic of the ABAC model is its use of rules that can include multiple attributes